avlo/afterimage/README.md

 It listens to nostr-relays for PublicKey [NIP-58 Badge Award](https://github.com/nostr-protocol/nips/blob/master/58.md#badge-award-event) (vote / reputation-input) events, then calculates and updates a reputation for every PublicKey it finds.

-These yielding PublicKey-Reputations are then available for Nostr clients to query.
+These PublicKey-Reputations are then available for Nostr clients to query.

-Reputations are calculated based on customizable reputation formula/function provided by the AfterImage operator.
+Reputations are calculated based on customizable reputation formulae/functions defined by the AfterImage operator.

 ### Core functions:
 - vote/reputation-input recipient-PublicKey event listener